-The hope is that you can discover a tick before it becomes a real problem, but if you suspect your dog to be sick, it’s important to seek veterinary care.
-Veterinarians will be able to administer the proper treatment to bring your dog back to health.
+The hope is that you can discover a tick before it becomes a real problem, but if you suspect your dog is sick, it’s essential to seek veterinary care.
+Veterinarians can administer the proper treatment to bring your dog back to health.

 Without having a reason to suspect a problem, most people won’t dig through their dog’s fur to look for ticks.
 Luckily, there are several different symptoms that dogs tend to show when they are suffering from a tick infestation.

 While fleas and ticks on dogs are entirely different, they share a common symptom: scratching.
 When dogs have ticks, they tend to nibble or scratch at the area, but they may also display odd behavior in the form of ear scratching or head shaking.

-Even though not all ticks carry diseases, it’s important to take these threats seriously.
-Diseases will also take some time to transmit to the host, so the quicker the tick is found, the safer your dog will be.
-Certain symptoms of a tick-borne illness can actually take weeks or even months to appear.
+Even though not all ticks carry diseases, taking these threats seriously is essential.
+Conditions will also take some time to transmit to the host, so the quicker the tick is found, the safer your dog will be.
+Specific symptoms of a tick-borne illness can take weeks or even months.

-You should also keep in mind that ticks aren’t always alone.
-Sometimes, you will see clusters of ticks, some of which will be smaller than the others due to being in a different stage of the life cycle.
+It would help if you also kept in mind that ticks aren’t always alone.
+Sometimes, you will see clusters of ticks, some of which will be smaller than others due to being in a different life cycle stage.

 Where to Look for Ticks

-Ticks may show up anywhere on a dog’s body, but there are some areas that are more common than others.
-Ticks are most drawn to warm, dark, and moist areas of the body, so the groin and bottom area of your dog is one area to look at.
+Ticks may appear anywhere on a dog’s body, but some areas are more common than others.
+Ticks are most drawn to warm, dark, and moist areas of the body, so your dog’s groin and bottom area is one area to look at.
 You might also find them in between the toes, underneath the collar, in the ears, and on the eyelids.

-These places are easy to check, but if you don’t find any ticks here, you should sift through your dog’s fur until you see something.
+These places are easy to check, but if you don’t find any ticks, you should sift through your dog’s fur until you see something.

 Spotting a Tick